bchandrika-tm/Airflo_Repo/README.md

 ## 1.3.
 Create a connection for blob storage in Airflow:

+Configuring a connection in Airflow for blob storage facilitates the integration of Airflow workflows with blob storage.
+This connection enables Airflow to securely access and manage files stored in blob storage containers as part of its data processing tasks.

 Add another connection as same way as above for blob storage.

 There are many ways to connect to blob storage: